BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 ## Closing Remarks

 We hope the work presented in this thesis will serve as the basis for the scheduling of HPC workloads as accelerator usage becomes more prevalent in this space.
-Our next goal is to incorporate our methodology with AIWC and random forest models into the StarPU accelerator scheduler, this will serve as a prototype scheduler, which we hope will become the norm on the next generation of accelerator based supercomputers.
+Our next goal is to incorporate our methodology with AIWC and random forest models into the StarPU accelerator scheduler, this will serve as a prototype scheduler, which we hope will become the norm on the next generation of accelerator-based supercomputers.
 We hope our work on benchmarking, workload characterization and prediction has made a modest contribution and that the proposed techniques may help HPC developers make sense of an increasingly complex hardware and software environment.